hellerve/blog/posts/PSA_I.md

-From now on my blog posts will contain the publish date for your pleasure.
+From now on my blog posts will contain the publication date for your pleasure.
-I hope that this improves your reading experience!
-The date is in the US format, though, which undoubitably will alienate some of you.
+I hope this improves your reading experience!
+The date is in the US format, though, which will undoubtedly alienate some.
 I don't like it myself, but somehow decided it made sense.

-I am currently also considering adding an RSS feed.
-I might work on that during the weekend if I find the time; I will write up another PSA once I've finished it.
+I am also currently considering adding an RSS feed.
+I might work on that over the weekend if I find the time; I'll write up another PSA once I've finished it.